gkynajru/Automated-facial-recognition-entry-management-system/README.md

 ## 🚀 Usage

-Note: Check out the "face_recognition_webapp" branch if you just want to use the face recognition feature.
+Note: Check out the "face_recognition_webapp" branch if you just want to use the face recognition feature (you must have a webcam to use).

 1. **Start the server**: